Why Become a Nurse?

 The demand for registered nurses with advanced degrees is at an all-time high.
 From aging baby boomers to a wave of nurses reaching retirement age, the opportunities for registered nurses with master’s degrees are endless.
 According to data from U.S. Bureau of Labor Statistics, nursing is a fast-growing profession with registered nurse employment projected to grow from 3 million in 2020 to 3.35 million in 2030.

-Top reasons nurses are in high demand:
+Here are the top reasons nurses are in high demand:

-- Better access to healthcare insurance
+- Better access to health care insurance

-- Increased emphasis on preventive healthcare
+- Increased emphasis on preventive health care

 - More individuals suffering from chronic health conditions